How to Fix “Graphics Driver Crashed” Error on Valorant?

 9. Reinstall Riot Vanguard

-1. Press the Windows logo and the R keys on your keyboard to launch the Run box.
+1. Press the Windows logo and R keys on your keyboard to open the Run dialog.

 10. Check for Unverified Drivers